Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 The Flashforge AD5X uses a single direct-drive extruder that integrates the hotend, cooling fan, cutter module, filament sensor, heat sink, and nozzle, with a clip for tool-free nozzle changes.

-Flashforge AD5X 3D printer's internal components highlighted: filament sensor, extruder, cutter module, cooling fan, hot end module.
+Flashforge AD5X 3D printer close-up showing labeled filament sensor, extruder, cutter module, hot end module, and cooling fan.

-Flashforge AD5X 3D printer's extruder with labeled parts: heat sink, heater block, nozzle, extruder clip, showcasing advanced printing technology.
+Flashforge AD5X 3D Printer extruder assembly with labeled parts: heat sink, heater block, nozzle, and extruder clip, showcasing the device's precision features.

 The hotend reaches 300°C, supporting materials from PLA to engineering-grade filaments.